kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/01 - What is fire and how does it work/Convection.md

-When heat gets moved around by the objects holding heat moving, instead of creeping through a solid (conduction) or shooting it out like light (radiation)
+When heat gets moved around by the objects holding heat moving, instead of creeping through a solid (conduction) or shooting it out like light (radiation).

+A good example is rain,

+ - Sun heats ground, ground heats the air
+ - That air expands